klasmodin/klasmodin.github.io/_pages/team.md

 - [Sagy Ephrati](https://www.chalmers.se/personer/sagy/) (**Post-Doc**, since 2023) is working on geophysical fluid dynamics (GFD), with an emphasis on methods from matrix hydrodynamics and stochastics.

 - [Michael Roop](https://www.chalmers.se/personer/mikhail) (**PhD student**, since 2021) is working with Zeitlin's model of 2-D hydrodynamics.
-The aim is to extend the model, and the accompanying time discretization, to magneto-hydrodynamics (MHD) and other physical fluid models.
+The aim is to extend the approach, including the accompanying time discretization, to magneto-hydrodynamics (MHD) and other fluid models from physics.

 - [Erik Jansson](https://research.chalmers.se/person/erikjans) (**PhD student**, since 2020) is working on connections between geometric hydrodynamics and residual neural networks in a project supported by the [WASP program](https://wasp-sweden.org/research/).
 In January 2023 he defended his licentiate thesis titled [Geometric discretization in shape analysis](https://research.chalmers.se/en/publication/533880).